 - July 22, 2021Toplines and Key Facts: Texas’ 6 week abortion ban (SB 8) allows any citizen, from any state, to sue someone in Texas who merely provided assistance to someone who needed an abortion, and reap a cash reward.
 SB 8 not only emboldens anti-abortion...

 - July 22, 2021State Rep. Ana-Maria Ramos joined the Progress Texas team this week live from Washington, D.C. as Texas House Dems advocate for voting rights legislation at the federal level.
 Progress Texas President Ed Espinoza, Communications Manager Wesley Story and...

-- June 21, 2021Progress Texas Senior Strategist Glenn W. Smith joins FOX 7 to discuss Gov. Abbott's power grab and unconstitutional veto of the Texas Legislature.
+- July 20, 2021Progress Texas Senior Strategist Glenn W. Smith joins FOX 7 to discuss the ongoing quorum break and how Texas Democrats should move forward.